There are few things Americans love more than grilling. There’s no better way to perfect your next hamburger or brisket, than with charcoal.

 In this type, the part of the cooking chamber that is the nearest to the firebox is the hottest part.
 This often results in imbalanced cooking, which means that you need to turn the food more frequently.
 It might also require you to position the meat very carefully to avoid certain parts cooking faster than others.
 In this type, it generally meant that the larger the equipment was, the higher the heat disparity became.

-This type of offset smoker is excellent if you’re looking for a smoker that has a lower the number of turnings.
+This type is excellent if you’re looking for a smoker that has a lower the number of turnings.
 It also has a special addition, the steel baffle plate, which safeguards the meat from direct heat.
 It functions as a sink that provides uniform temperature, which moves around slowly, ensuring the meat with even heat and flavor.

 If you’re unsure regarding which model is which type, there is a clear telltale to help you, which is the position of the chimney.
 On a traditional offset smoker, you’ll find the chimney positioned a little far-off of the firebox.
 While on the reverse flow offset smoker, the chimney is closer to the firebox.
 This is because, in the reverse flow model, the smoke is pushed backwards and forward through the chamber being it is expelled.